paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

 ======================================

 The descriptions of *New*, *Stolen* and *Borrowed* references were described in the preceding chapter.
-This chapter looks in more detail of how the Python C API works with different containers, tuple, list, set and dict.
+This chapter looks in more detail of how the Python C API works with different containers, such as ``tuple``, ``list``, ``set`` and ``dict``.

+This chapter includes examples and tests that you can step through to better understand the interplay between the container and the object in that container.

 Of particular interest is *Setters*, *Getters* and the behaviour of ``Py_BuildValue`` for each of those containers.
-This chapter also clarifies the Python documentation where it is inaccurate or misleading.
+This chapter also clarifies the Python documentation where that is inaccurate, incomplete or misleading.

-Buckle up.

 ---------------------------
 Exploring the CPython C API
 ---------------------------

-This chapter explores the CPython C API in several ways:
+The code in this chapter explores the CPython C API in several ways:

 * C code that can be stepped through in the debugger.
-  This code is in ``src/cpy/Containers/DebugContainers.h`` and ``src/cpy/Containers/DebugContainers.c``.
+  This code is in ``src/cpy/Containers/DebugContainers.c``.
   ``asserts`` are used to check the results, particularly reference counts.
   It is exercised by ``src/main.c``.
-* Test code is in ``src/cpy/RefCount/cRefCount.c`` which is built into the Python module ``cRefCount``.
+* Test code is in ``src/cpy/RefCount/cRefCount.c`` which is built into the Python module ``cPyExtPatt.cRefCount``.
-  This can be run under ``pytest``.
+  This can be run under ``pytest`` for multipel Python versions by ``build_all.sh``.
 * A review of the Python C API documentation.

 .. note::

     The examples below use code that calls a function ``new_unique_string()``.
-    This function is designed to create a new, unique,  ``PyObject`` (a string) that is never cached.
+    This function is designed to create a new, unique,  ``PyObject`` (a string) that is never cached so always has a reference count of unity.

     The implementation is in ``src/cpy/Containers/DebugContainers.c`` and looks something like this: